Lammas Lands, Godalming

 If animals are grazing, please keep your dog under control.
 During the bird nesting season (from roughly mid-February through to the end of July), please keep your dog on a lead, as these meadows are very important breeding sites for ground nesting birds.
 Disturbance by dogs leads to higher levels of predation of eggs and fledglings, as well as direct damage to the nests.

-Part of the Lammas Lands, behind the Fire Station, is used for the Town Bonfire in November.
+Part of the Lammas Lands, behind the Fire Station, is used for the Town Bonfire in November each year.

 Getting there - parking